Legend-wait for it-DARY!

 We then immediately changed our home page and are proud to stand behind what our value proposition tells our visitors.

-In order to bolster the ability of your digital marketing strategy to convert your website visitors into customers, a concise and compelling company value proposition is critical.
+In order to bolster your digital marketing strategy into one that converts your website visitors into customers, a concise and compelling company value proposition is critical.

 What Is a Company Value Proposition Anyway?

 Simply put, your company's value proposition, also known as a unique selling proposition, aims to convince prospects why they should do business with you instead of one of your competitors.